|

 have now been closed to all motor

-vehicles and this diverse shopping area
+vehicles and paved with cobblestones and this diverse shopping area

-has become a walking shoppers paradise
+has become a walking shopper's

-with every kind of shop you can
+mecca with every kind of store you can

 imagine, and some you never imagined

-shops have quality men and women's
+shops have quality men's and women's

 apparel from all over the world and